cpfaff/Open-Science-Thesis/README.md

 \end{document}
 ```

-You can choose from four predefined layouts for the Title-page.
-They can be
+The class defines four layouts for title pages you can choose from.
+You can
-activated via a class option:
+switch the styles via the following class option:

 ```latex
 \documentclass[titlepagetheme=vertical]{open_science_thesis}
 ```

-Some of the title-pages have additional fields or setter commands associated
+Some of the title-pages have additional elements associated with them which are
-with them which are listed along with the layout theme examples below.
+listed along with the layout theme examples below.
+These elements names can be
+used as explained above to modify content and style.

 - vertical